From latent dynamics to meaningful representations: Methods

 \subsection{Discretization and resampling schemes}

-For simplicity, regular space clustering with Euclidean distance metric is used to discretize the latent space to obtain uniformly distributed bins $\{\mathcal{Z}_k\}_{k=1}^K$.\cite{Prinz2011} More advanced distance metrics such as the Mahalanobis distance\cite{Singer2008} and others\cite{Tsai2021} are left for future exploration.
+For simplicity, regular space clustering with Euclidean distance metric is used to discretize the latent space to obtain uniformly distributed bins $\{\mathcal{Z}_k\}_{k=1}^K$ \cite{Prinz2011}.
+More advanced distance metrics such as the Mahalanobis distance \cite{Singer2008} and others \cite{Tsai2021} are left for future exploration.
 The clustering is performed in such a way that cluster centers are at least $d_{\min}$ from each other according to the given metric.
 Then samples can be assigned to cluster centers through Voronoi partitioning.
+The final cluster centers obtained are shown in Fig. S4.

-Besides, to make the algorithm pay more attention to rarely sampled regions in the latent space, we resample the dataset according to a well-tempered distribution\cite{Barducci2008} by introducing a hyperparameter $\gamma\ge1$:
+To make the algorithm pay more attention to rarely sampled regions in the latent space, we resample the dataset according to a well-tempered distribution \cite{Barducci2008} by introducing a hyperparameter $\gamma\ge1$:

 where $\hat{N}_k$ is the actual number of samples within the bin $\mathcal{Z}_k$ and $N$ is the total number of samples.
 For $\gamma=1$, Eq. \ref{eq:N_k} reduces to $N_k=\hat{N}_k$ and the original dataset is used for training.
 For $\gamma\to\infty$, we obtain $N_k=N/K$, which means that we draw samples uniformly from each bin.
 In practice, we find our results are robust to the choice of $\gamma$, and a moderate value $\gamma=2$ is chosen in this paper.